Several mini-projects are available for learning about GPGPU technologies, primarily CUDA.

-Realized as multiple mini-projects during the CUDA course.
-It tries to give students a good overview of various algorithms that exists in massively parallel programming, and don't forget to talk about problems that may arises when accessing data with thousands of cores at the same time.
-Programming with SIMD technologies can be tricky, and this course really helped to understand the basics and start my B.Sc. final project.
+Realized as multiple mini-projects during the CUDA course, it aims to provide students with a comprehensive overview of various algorithms that exist in massively parallel programming.
+Additionally, it addresses the challenges that may arise when accessing data with thousands of cores simultaneously.
+Programming with SIMD technologies can be challenging, but this course greatly aided my understanding of the fundamentals and assisted in initiating my B.Sc. final project.

 CUDA, OpenMP, C++, Boost

 Fractals and simple mathematics applications